eddiarnoldo/Learn2021/Spring Microservices/Chapter1.md

 - The technical implementation of each service is irrelevant as they comunicate using a single mechanism
 - Allow organizations to have small development teams

-## Spring Boot && Spring Cloud
+## Spring Boot & Spring Cloud

 Spring Boot is the response from the Spring team to the monolithic -> microservice migration, Sprint Boot basically strips down all the "entrerprise" features found in Spring and it just provides the features geared towards a Java Rest Oriented application.

-Spring Cloud on the other side wraps several popular cloud-management microservice frameworks under a common framework and makes them easy to use on your application by just using annitations.
+Spring Cloud on the other side wraps several popular cloud-management microservice frameworks under a common framework and makes them easy to use on your application by just using annotations.

+##Spring microservice request flow
+- Client sends HTTP request
+- **Spring Boot** will parse the request and map to a route based on the verb, parameters, URL to a method in a **Spring RestController** class
+- Give route method params received.
+- Map JSON to Java class (POST, PUT).
+- Execute business logic using objects.
+- Convert result from bussiness logic to JSON.
+- Client receives the response from service as JSON

+Spring bood abstracts away the common REST microservice task and lets developers focus on business logic for the service.